firelzrd/bore-scheduler/README.md

 ## Special thanks

 * Hamad Al Marri, the developer famous for his task schedulers Cachy, CacULE, Baby and TT.
 BORE has been massively inspired from his great works.
 He also helped me a lot in the development.
-* Peter Jung, the founder of CachyOS high-performance linux distribution, also being the admin of its development community.
+* Peter "ptr1337" Jung, the founder of CachyOS high-performance linux distribution, also being the admin of its development community.
 His continuous support, sharp analysis and dedicated tests and advice helped me shoot many problems.
+* Ching-Chun Huang from National Cheng Kung University of Taiwan, and Hui Chun "foxhoundsk" Feng from National Taiwan Ocean University, for detailed analysis and explanation of the scheduler in their excellent treatise.
 * And many whom I haven't added here yet.

 ## Performance note